-Major League Pickleball (MLP) finished its seventh event in the 2025 regular season at the Sportime Randall’s Island in New York City.
+Major League Pickleball finished its seventh event in the 2025 regular season at the Sportime Randall's Island in New York City.

 The event hosted 12 of the 22 MLP teams, including six of the Premier Level teams.
+Let's get into the action.

 Premier Level Team Standings from MLP New York